Police Auxiliary Officer (Protective Service Officer) - Selection Process

-All applicants applying for a Police Auxiliary Officer (Property Management) are required to meet the requirements for the job role.
-Recruitment assessments are comprehensive and take into consideration prior work performance and assessment against essential criteria relevant to the role of a Police Auxiliary Officer (Property Management).
+All applicants applying for a Police Auxiliary Officer (Protective Service Officer) position are required to meet assessment criteria for the role.
+Recruitment assessments are comprehensive and take into consideration prior work performance, integrity factors to include traffic and criminal history, psychological suitability, physical ability and assessment against essential criteria relevant to the job role.
 For applicants that proceed through the selection process to Review Panel, they are assessed holistically using all information collected during the recruitment process.
-This enables the Review Panel to make an overall determination in regard to progression of an applicant to Stage 3.
+This enables the Review Panel to make an overall determination in regard to the suitability of each applicant.

 Learn More About Stage 3